Public-Health-Scotland/dose_instruction_parser/README.md

 > Code in the `model` folder was used to generate a model for **1.** called `edris9`.
 This is based on the [med7](https://www.sciencedirect.com/science/article/abs/pii/S0933365721000798) [model](https://huggingface.co/kormilitzin/en_core_med7_lg/tree/main), further trained using examples specific to the prescribing information system data held by Public Health Scotland.
 Due to information governance, the `edris9` model is not public.
 Please contact [phs.edris@phs.scot](mailto:phs.edris@phs.scot) if you wish to use the model.

 > [!IMPORTANT]
-> The code for the `di_parser` package is based on the [`parsigs`](https://github.com/royashcenazi/parsigs) package.
+> The code for the `dose_instruction_parser` package is based on the [`parsigs`](https://github.com/royashcenazi/parsigs) package.
 We recommend you have a look at this package if you are not using NHS prescribing data and/or are interested in different structural output.

 ## Contents